Overview

 • Document your source code, especially modules and functions you introduce.

 • Write testbenches for SystemVerilog modules and unit tests for software.
-Make it a habit to introduce these together with new features, this makes this requirement painless.
+Introduce these alongside new features; this habit makes the requirement painless.

-• Test your code and your user guides on the reference-machine(s).
+• Test your code and user guides on the reference machine(s).

 • Cover sheet with the full names of all group members!